hackergrrl/blog.eight45.net/_posts/2016-10-01-art-of-readme.markdown

    detail.

 4. *API* -- the name, description, and usage of this module all sound appealing to me.
-I'm probably very likely to use this module at this point.
-I just need to scan the actual API to make sure it does exactly what I need and doesn't have any unexpected caveats.
+I'm very likely to use this module at this point.
+I just need to scan the API to make sure it does exactly what I need and that it will integrate easily into my codebase.
 The API section ought to detail the module's objects and functions, their signatures, return types, callbacks, and events in good detail.
 Types should be included where they aren't obvious.
 Caveats should be made clear.

 5. *Installation* -- if I've read this far down then I'm sold on trying out the module.
 If there are nonstandard installation notes, here's where they'd go, but even if it's just a regular `npm install` I'd like to have that listed too.
-New users start using Node all the time, so having a link to npmjs.org and an install command helps that user with resources to figure out how node modules work.
+New users start using Node all the time, so having a link to npmjs.org and an install command helps that user with resources to figure out how Node modules work.

 6. *License* -- most modules put this at the very bottom, but this might